PeterConstable/PythonTutorial/3_Intro_Strings.md

 'Eliza Do'
 ```

-Similarly, if you leave out the second index, that indicates that the ending position is the end of the string.
+Similarly, if you leave out the second index, that indicates that the ending position is after the end of the string.

 ```foo
 >>> her_name[-5 :]